deadlydog/deadlydog.github.io/_posts/2013-06-19-powershell-ise-multiline-comment-and-uncomment-done-right-and-other-ise-gui-must-haves.md

 </pre>
 </div>

-&#160;

-Hopefully this post makes your ISE experience a little better.&#160; Feel free to comment and let me know if you like this or find any problems with it.&#160; Know of any other must-have ISE add-ons?
+Hopefully this post makes your ISE experience a little better.
+Feel free to comment and let me know if you like this or find any problems with it.
+Know of any other must-have ISE add-ons?
 Let me know.

 Happy coding!